In this drug factsheet:

 Informing health professionals: Be sure to tell any health professionals (including your doctor, nurse, pharmacist, and dentist) involved in your care that you are taking this medication, particularly if you are scheduled for heart surgery.

-Medical conditions: If you have high blood pressure, heart failure, high cholesterol, diabetes, heart disease, kidney disease, or liver disease, or if you have had a stomach ulcer or bleeding in the past, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have had a stomach or intestinal ulcer, diverticulosis, Crohn's disease or ulcerative colitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Children: The safety and effectiveness of using this medication have not been established for children.